CJN wants amendment of Nigerian laws to stop 'most' cases at Appeal Court

 The Chief Justice of Nigeria (CJN), Olukayode Ariwoola, has advocated an amendment to the Nigerian constitution to stop most cases from getting to the Supreme Court.

-Mr Ariwoola spoke against the backdrop of the enormous workload the 10-member Supreme Court currently grapples with, with many civil and political cases lingering for years before being decided.
+Mr Ariwoola spoke against the backdrop of the enormous workload the 10-member Supreme Court currently grapples with, with many civil and criminal cases lingering for years before being decided.

 The CJN said this on Monday in Abuja at the special session of the Supreme Court to mark the commencement of the 2023/2024 legal year and conferment of the rank of Senior Advocate of Nigeria (SAN) on 58 lawyers.